libp2p/docs/content/concepts/peers.md

 ## Peer ID

-A Peer Identity (often written `PeerId`) is a unique reference to a specific peer within the overall peer-to-peer network.
+A Peer Identity (often written `PeerID`) is a unique reference to a specific peer within the overall peer-to-peer network.

-As well as serving as a unique identifier for each peer, a Peer Id is a verifiable link between a peer and its public cryptographic key.
+As well as serving as a unique identifier for each peer, a Peer ID is a verifiable link between a peer and its public cryptographic key.

 Each libp2p peer controls a private key, which it keeps secret from all other